 What has actually transpired globally, regionally and nationally since the education and other Sustainable Development Goals (SDGs) were confirmed in the UN General Assembly just over a year ago in September 2015?
 Following the goal and target agreement for 2030, the question immediately became: ‘What next?’
 How would these new targets be achieved?
 How would they be measured, and which indicators would be used?
 How would they be financed?
 Since the SDGs are aspirational global goals, a key issue became if, and how, they would be translated into national and international policies around the globe over the coming years.

 The formal governance and follow-up mechanisms are now in place, including the SDG 4-Education 2030 Steering Committee, and indicator frameworks are being developed and finalized.
 The UNESCO Institute for Statistics (UIS) is playing a crucial role.
 Meanwhile, the Global Education Monitoring Report 2016 has already started its annual reporting role on monitoring education in and across the SDGs.

 There are a series of very major issues around implementing and monitoring raised by the world’s new development agenda, and particularly its education and training dimensions.
-Here are some of them, which the forthcoming issue of NORRAG NEWS (NN), NN54, will address (follow this blog by email, Facebook or twitter to be alerted to the release of NN54 – expected early January 2017):
+Here are some of them, which the forthcoming issue of NORRAG NEWS (NN), NN54, will address:

 For the UN family, and especially the bodies concerned with education, training and capacity building: The SDG agenda is absolutely central to the UN’s raison d’être and will be a core concern of many of its specialist agencies, including in education.
 Is the same true for other multi-lateral agencies and multi-stakeholder bodies?